ngesa254/Liquid-Sigfox-Workshop/Sigfox Quick Start/MKRFOX 1200/README.md

 The following sketches are available:

-- **MKRFox-init:** retrieves ID and PAC information to register the board on https://buy.sigfox.com
+- **Sigfox_Initial_Config:** retrieves ID and PAC information to register the board on https://buy.sigfox.com

 - **MKRFOX-hello-world:** sends multiple numerical values on Sigfox network